stepansib/cognito-api-calls-listener/README.md

 - Note the corresponding log that represents `UpdateUserPoolClient` AWS Cognito API call (with its request parameters, response, and other useful metadata)
 - Implement any custom logic that needs to be executed based on this API call

+### Customize

+This PoC demonstrates how to intercept following AWS Cognito User Pool Application Client API calls

+- DeleteUserPoolClient
+- UpdateUserPoolClient

+You can change this behavior by adjusting AWS EventBridge rule pattern:

+- Choose another API method(s)
+- Filter only events that relate to specific User Pool, App Client, Resource Server or any other part(s) of cognito environment
+- Filter the only API calls which body/payload match with any custom pattern
+- And so on...

 ### Cleanup